 Oct 4, 2024

-Spring Boot Prometheus Monitoring
+Instrumenting Spring Boot Apps with Prometheus Metrics

 In today's microservices-driven world, observability is crucial for maintaining and optimizing application performance.
 This guide will walk you through instrumenting a Spring Boot application to expose metrics that can be scraped by Prometheus, laying the groundwork for powerful monitoring and alerting capabilities.